A: Surface and airborne bacteria, viruses, mold, and odorous gases such as hydrogen sulfide.

 A: If a waste holding tank is accidentally gets too full, the rooftop vent pipe will become clogged, shutting down the thermal updraft that entrains air into the UViaLite housing.
 Without this entrained air, the UViaLite System won’t be able to produce activated oxygen.
 When the waste holding tank drains and the vent pipe is not clogged, the UViaLite System will operate normally.

 A: Yes, but the perfume scent found in most chemical additives will be neutralized by the activated oxygen.

 A: For optimal performance, we recommend annual bulb replacement.

-A: The tubing that connects the UViaLite housing to the waste holding tanks extends well above the respective flood line of each tank.
+A: The tubing that connects the UViaLite housing to the waste holding tanks extends well above each tank's respective flood line.
 This ensures that wastewater will never back up into the UViaLite housing.